June 2, 2021

 Company

-When it comes to digital learning with the help of training platforms, two terms are becoming increasingly common: Blended Learning and Hybrid Learning.
-Be careful: There is a risk of confusion!
+In digital learning using training platforms, two terms are becoming increasingly common together: Blended Learning and Hybrid Learning.
+Caution: Confusion risk!
 You will learn the important difference in this article.

 (The original version of this text from 2021 was updated in May 2024.)

-As with so many terms around the topic of e-learning, there is no unified definition of the term Blended Learning.
-Recently, the term Hybrid Learning (or Hybrid Learning) has often popped up in research on digital learning or e-learning.
+As with many terms related to E-Learning, there is no uniform definition for Blended Learning.
+Recently, in research on digital learning or E-Learning, one often stumbles upon the term Hybrid Learning (or Hybrid Learning).
 The two terms are often used together or even synonymously.
 But does Hybrid Learning really mean the same as Blended Learning?

 What is Blended Learning?

-In general, Blended Learning refers to the mixing of different forms of learning.
-Normally, a Blended Learning course consists of traditional face-to-face learning and a complementary digital self-learning phase.
+In general, Blended Learning refers to the mix of different forms of learning.
+Normally, Blended Learning consists of classic face-to-face learning and a supporting digital self-study phase.
 The five essential elements of Blended Learning are:

 1. a course instructor